History of the National Hockey League (1942–1967): Background

-Post-war period
+World War II and post-war period

 World War II extensively ravaged the rosters of many teams; by the 1943–44 season teams battled each other for players.
 In need of a goaltender, the Bruins won a fight with the Canadiens over the services of Bert Gardiner.
 Meanwhile, the Rangers were forced to lend forward Phil Watson to the Canadiens in exchange for two players, as Watson was required in Montreal for a war job, and refused permission to play in New York.

 With only five returning players from the previous season, Rangers general manager Lester Patrick suggested suspension of his team's play for the duration of the war.
 Patrick was otherwise persuaded; however, the Rangers managed only six wins in a 50-game schedule, giving up 310 goals that year.
 The Rangers were so desperate for players that 42-year-old coach Frank Boucher made a brief comeback, recording four goals and ten assists in 15 games.
 That year the Canadiens dominated the league, finishing with a 38–5–7 record.
 Five losses remains a league record for the fewest in one season; the Canadiens did not lose a game on home ice.
 Their 1944 Stanley Cup victory was the team's first in 14 seasons.
-The Canadiens again dominated the 1944–45, finishing with a 38–8–4 record.
+The Canadiens dominated the succeeding 1944–45 season, finishing with a 38–8–4 record.
 They were defeated in the playoffs by the underdog Maple Leafs, who eventually won the Cup.